Iceland – The unique land of contrasts

 - Iceland is the second largest island in Europe, Britain being first.

-- The world’s largest hot spring area Deildartunguhver, with Geysir being the original name given by Iceland to their most famous hot spring.
+- The world’s largest hot spring area: Deildartunguhver, with Geysir being the original name given by Iceland to their most famous hot spring.
 There are over 2,000 hot spring zones in the country.

 - Iceland sits astride the Mid-Atlantic Ridge, the whole island being pulled apart.

-Every type of lava that exists on the planet can be found in Iceland.
-There are bubbling mud pools, beautiful mountains (some deep purple and blueberry in colour) and giant basalt columns found throughout the island.
 As if this was not enough, the island is visited by huge flocks of birds arriving from Northern Europe to nest and feed and so is a paradise for ornithologists.
 Its native birds of prey are spectacular, with a huge variety of sea birds to be seen, including the endearing puffin.

-Iceland has many varieties of wild flowers, which always surprises visitors.
+Iceland also has many varieties of wild flowers, which always surprises visitors.
 There are also over 400 varieties of lichen growing in some of the purest air found in the world, as Iceland is not situated in the path of Europe’s pollution and has hardly any factories since most articles are imported.